 The principal aid we provide is supplying our Grab Bags to these injured military personnel.
 They contain multiple essential items that often are not provided or available but which are proven to help with the patient’s experience during their hospitalisation and recovery, during what is often a very traumatic period whilst they are serving their country in the forces.

-Our funds come entirely from fund raising events and donations from organisations such as Rotary International, Lions International, Masonic Lodges, Round Table, Primary and Secondary Schools, ex Service Associations, the local business community, the general public and several British expatriate communities overseas.
+Our funds come entirely from fundraising events and donations from organisations such as Rotary International, Lions International, Masonic Lodges, Round Table, Primary and Secondary Schools, ex-Service Associations, the local business community, the general public and several British expatriate communities overseas.
 We will continue to help our troops returning from conflicts for as long as necessary.
-Troop Aid speakers are happy to visit any groups and organisation to talk about the work they do.
+TROOP AID speakers are happy to visit any groups or organisations to talk about the work they do.

 TROOP AID finance its charitable work with public donations and is both a Limited Company (09415167) and a Registered Charity (1164106).

 If you would like to help in any way, then please see How You Can Help.